NDR-US/nadir-site/README.md

 ## What CEYO Is

-CEYO is a conceptual evidentiary infrastructure for AI-supported decision systems.
+CEYO is an evidentiary infrastructure layer for AI-supported decision systems.

 It produces policy-scoped, deterministic, cryptographically sealed records of AI inference events.
 These records can be independently verified by any party who holds the sealed artifact and the corresponding public key — without access to model weights, proprietary internals, or the contents of the underlying decision.